rel-eng/rvmti/Readme.md

 # rvmti - JVMTI agent in rust
 Dumps JITed code metadata for perf profiler.
 Only basic method info and line numbers are implemented for now.
 Method names demangling is implemented but generics are not supported yet.

-Some C wrappers and bindgen are used for low level bindings.
+Bindgen is used for low level bindings.

 Usage: